sbgn/sbgn.github.io/pages/software.md

 </tbody>
 </table>

-&#42;In combination with ySBGN converter (the next section) yEd can be seen as an editor with SBGN-ML import and export enabled. ySBGN converts between yEd GraphML and SBGN-ML 0.2/0.3.
+&#42;In combination with ySBGN converter yEd can be seen as an editor with SBGN-ML import and export enabled.

 ## Format Converters